Classical and Quantum Mechanics via Lie algebras

 \section{Beta rays}

-We now discuss beams composed of spin $\half$ particles, the $\beta$-particles. $\beta$-radiation is emitted by radioactive material.
-Unstable nuclei can lose some of their energy and go to a more stable nucleus under the emission of $\beta$-particles.
-There are two kinds of $\beta$-particles; positively charged and negatively charged.
-The negatively charged version is consisting of nothing more than \bfi{electrons}.
+We now discuss beams composed of spin $\half$ particles, the $\beta$-rays. $\beta$-radiation is emitted by radioactive material.
+Unstable nuclei can lose some of their energy and go to a more stable nucleus under the emission of $\beta$-rays.
+There are two kinds of $\beta$-rays -- those with positive charge and those with negative charge.
+The negatively charged version consists of nothing more than \bfi{electrons}.
 The positively charged counterpart consists of the antiparticles of the electrons, the so-called \bfi{positrons}.

 Other examples of fermions are neutrinos.
 The sun emits a stream of neutrinos; in each second, there are approximately $10^{13}$ neutrinos flying through your body (it depends on which latitude you are, how big you are and whether you are standing or lying down, making a difference of a factor of $100$ perhaps).
 Neutrinos fly very fast; the solar neutrinos travel at the speed of light (or very close).
-The reason they travel that fast is that neutrinos have a zero or very tiny mass, and massless particles (suc has photons) always travel at the speed of light.
+The reason they travel that fast is that neutrinos have a zero or very tiny mass, and massless particles (such as photons) always travel at the speed of light.
 For a long time, neutrinos were believed to be massless; only recently it became an established fact that at least one of the three generations of neutrinos must have a tiny positive mass.